A wonderfully refreshing Iceberg Wedge Salad topped with Blue Cheese Dressing that can be enjoyed any time of the year.

 - With a very sharp chef’s knife, slice down the middle core.
 Cut each half again to make four-quarters of the salad.

 - Rince each piece and gently shake any excess water.
-I would suggest placing them on a paper towel-lined plate to catch any excess water remaining in between the leaves layers.
+I would suggest placing them on a paper towel-lined plate to catch any excess water between the leaves layers.

-- If not serving immediately, keep the slices wrapped on paper and place them in the refrigerator.
+- If not serving immediately, wrap the slices on paper and place them in the refrigerator.
 The damp paper towels will prevent drying.

 Topping Ideas